Violeta Violeta: Promotion

 Prior to September, little promotion had been done.
 Janove engaged in an interview with a fan site about the future of the band, where he revealed a few details of the album, such as the name of the first single.
 He also took this time to explain that after the release of Vol. III, and the subsequent tour, the band would take an undetermined period of time to pursue other projects.
 He made it clear that this was not the end, only a long break.

 On 7 September 2012 a mysterious video of Omen and a little girl (Violeta) in a forest appeared on YouTube (later revealed to be from the "Aldri vodka, Violeta" video).
 The only text that accompanied the video read "We're here to spread the Kaizervirus.
 You will get infected and there is no cure."
 The following day, a "Kaizervirus" website was found.
 Soon after the virus took shape; the band asked their fans to submit why they would be best suited to spread the Kaizervirus, and a week later they selected a person and the Kaizervirus smartphone app was released.
 The app spread various "viruses" by proximity to other "infected" individuals.
 Once one virus was spread around enough, they would release the next one, relying heavily on the fans to promote the new album.
 The viruses, in order, are: "Aldri Vodka, Violeta" (song), "Siste Dans Intro" (song), "Siste Dans" (song), "Aldri Vodka, Violeta" (music video), "Behind the Scenes at Budapest" (documentary video), "Forloveren" (song), "Det polaroide liv" (song), and "Perfekt i en drøm" (song).

 Track listing

-Lyrics for all songs are in the Norwegian language.
 All songs written by Janove Ottesen unless noted.